mgsosna/mattsosna.com/_posts/ml/2022-12-31-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/confusion_matrix.png" alt="Confusion matrix" height="50%" width="50%">
 </center>

-Our first impression is that we want to maximize **accuracy:** our model's ability to detect true positives and true negatives.
+Our first impression may be to maximize **accuracy:** our model's ability to detect true positives and true negatives.
 A model with perfect accuracy would perfectly predict the test set's labels and never have any false positives or false negatives.

 $$\frac{TP+TN}{TP+FP+FN+TN}$$